Faculty Advisor Resources

 Depending on the type of financial aid students receive, some students must maintain full-time status (minimum of 12 credit hours) each semester in order to receive their full financial aid award.
 At times, this is not possible for students who do not have enough courses remaining in their academic programs.
-Students in this situation may complete a Change in Status form to add a General Studies dual degree that will allow them to take additional Liberal Arts courses each semester to attain full time status.
-Forms are to be submitted to the Registrar’s Office for processing
+Some students in this situation may complete a Change in Status form to add a General Studies dual degree that will allow them to take additional Liberal Arts courses each semester to attain full time status, however, this option may not apply to students with many transfer credits.

 Trocaire College Academic Policies & Procedures

-- New students must meet with a Student Service Advisor for assistance with add/drop
+- Students may meet with a Student Service Advisor for assistance with add/drop

 - Students who receive instructor permission to add a closed course must work with the instructor to submit permission directly to the Registrar’s Office to add the course.

 - The Withdrawal period immediately follows the add/drop deadline.

-- The weeks following the Add & Drop Period through the last day of the tenth week constitute the withdrawal period (W).
+- The weeks following the Add/Drop deadline through the last day of the thirteenth week constitute the withdrawal period (W).
 See the academic calendar for specific dates each semester.

-- It is the responsibility of the student to meet with his/her advisor to discuss the consequences of withdrawing from any course.
+- It is the responsibility of the student to meet with his/her course instructor and academic advisor to discuss the consequences of withdrawing from any course.

 - Students who wish to withdraw from a course that has a co-requisite requirement, i.e., BIO 130 and BIO 130 lab, must also withdraw from the co-requisite course even if the student has been successful in the course throughout the semester.
-Both courses must be included on the Withdrawal Form.
+Students must submit Course Withdrawal forms for both courses.

 - A grade of “W” counts as an attempt at taking the course, which may affect the number of times the student, can repeat the course.

-- A student who ceases to attend classes and does not formally notify the college in writing will receive a grade of “FX” in the course.
+- A student who stops attending classes and exceeds the amount of allowable unexcused absences will automatically receive a grade of “WA” and be withdrawn from the course.

 Withdrawal from the College